2nikol2/EE64/README.md

 When compiling the list of available screen savers, Windows searches the Startup directory for files with the "SCR" extension, usually C:\Windows\system32 or C:\Windows\SysWOW64.
 Consult Windows doc how to Install New Screen Saver and activate it in Screen Saver Settings window on your computer.
-On top all reasons to use screen savers, it can help to conceal sensitive information left( accidentally ) on the screen.

 User instruction